wboykinm/billmorris.io/blog/_posts/2026-01-01-atlas-miscellaneous-12.md

 ![1](/shoals/assets/img/2026-01-01_1.jpg)

-Though the Christmas tree was first imported to the English-speaking world [by the House of Saxe-Coburg and Gotha](https://www.townandcountrymag.com/society/tradition/a25619292/queen-victoria-prince-albert-christmas-tree-holiday-tradition/), Charles Dickens tends to claim the credit for bottling up and distributing the seasonal vibe that we still use to celebrate the holiday in all corners of the former empire.
+Though the Christmas tree was first imported to the English-speaking world [by the House of Saxe-Coburg and Gotha](https://www.townandcountrymag.com/society/tradition/a25619292/queen-victoria-prince-albert-christmas-tree-holiday-tradition/), Charles Dickens tends to get the credit for bottling up and distributing the seasonal vibe that we still use to celebrate the holiday in all corners of the former empire.
 So it is appropriate at the turn of the year to consider the statue of him that stands in front of the Guildhall in the city of his birth: Portsmouth.

 Dickens was an amazing salesman of his own - admittedly excellent - product.
 He took maximum advantage of the press of the day, of the serial format, and of the furious wars between publishing houses.
 He loomed large over English literature even while he was alive, and continues to do so today; Zadie Smith tried her damndest to leave him out of her period novel _The Fraud_, but in the end had to capitulate and [include the inveterate attention-hound](https://www.newyorker.com/magazine/2023/07/10/on-killing-charles-dickens).